 NTRC-P’s fact sheet on HR 3077 includes a comparison of the bill’s draft proposals and existing law, an analysis of the bill’s key points, and a review of anticipated impacts if the bill is passed.

 Those of you who have heard me speak on this topic will recognize the issues as those I refer to as the “innies” and the “outies.”
 This Bill is one to watch.
-According to FierceHealthIT, it has already received widespread support from over 64 groups.

 What about allied health professionals?

-If you are an allied health professional, how can you help your profession be represented in these laws?
+If you are an allied health professional, how can you help your profession be represented in this TELE-MED Act?
 In my speaking with a number of these groups, they are not fully aware of our services or roles in the health care system.
 We often are not represented at the table when laws are being proposed.
 (In reading the fact sheet above, note that the terms used are “telemedicine” and “physician” and not the more inclusive “telehealth” or”provider.”
 We at TMHI hope the medical world will take note that terminology needs to change to include allied health professionals.)

 Center for Connected Health Policy (CCHP)